link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 ## Cryptographic Hashing

-Cryptographic hashing is a security technique that protects data by converting it into a non-sensitive form using a hash function, such as [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/SHA-1).
+**Cryptographic Hashing** is a security technique that protects data by converting it into a non-sensitive form using a hash function, such as [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/SHA-1).

 Hash functions are mathematically complex.